 expo merca.xy

-Use the option -help to display a brief help message, showing the main command-line options
+To display a brief help message showing the main command-line options, use:

 expo --help